-In the first quarter of 2021, our Casualty and Specialty segment gross premiums written increased by \$230.4 million, or 28.6%, to \$1.0 billion, compared to \$805.2 million in the first quarter of 2020.
-The increase was primarily due to growth in new and existing casualty business written in the current and prior periods, and rate improvements.
+In the third quarter of 2021, our Casualty and Specialty segment gross premiums written increased by \$285.2 million, or 39.9%, to \$1.0 billion, compared to \$715.3 million in the third quarter of 2020, primarily driven by growth in the professional liability, general casualty and other specialty lines of business.
+This growth was principally driven by increases in new and existing business written in the current and prior periods, combined with rate improvements.